exonum/exonum-client/README.md

 | 0.3.0 | 0.3.0 |
 | 0.2.0 | 0.2.0 |
 | 0.1.1 | 0.1.* |

-*Find out more information about the [architecture and tasks][docs:clients] of light clients in Exonum.*

 * [Getting started](#getting-started)
 * [Data types](#data-types)